The fundamental group of reductive Borel-Serre and Satake compactifications: The fundamental group of the compactifications

 In this section we state our main result, Theorem ~\ref{thmMainArithmetic}, which calculates the fundamental group of the reductive Borel-Serre and the Satake compactifications of $\ga\backslash X$.
-We then apply the main result to identify the congruence subgroup kernel with certain fundamental groups.
 The proof of Theorem ~\ref{thmMainArithmetic} is postponed to \S\ref{sectProofArithmetic}.

 Throughout we fix a spherical representation $(\tau,V)$ such that $\overline{X}_\infty^{\tau}$ is geometrically rational.